BigTMiami/ML_Assign_4_Fall/paper_ideas.md

 Zeroed out Q was a mistake - should have created small random values to generate random actions, instead of all left.

+Add solved Large Map

+Compare Large Lake Q learning to PI

+Time and Iterations for VI, PI and Q